Gary Firestein: Research and honors

 Dr. Firestein's research focuses on the pathogenesis of rheumatoid arthritis, and his work contributed to the development of anti-cytokine therapy and signal transduction inhibitors that are now approved for use in many countries.
 More recently, he mapped the epigenome landscape of rheumatoid arthritis and used novel informatics tools to identify pathogenic pathways and novel therapeutic targets.
 Dr. Firestein was also the first to use percutaneous synovial biopsies to evaluate drug mechanism of action in arthritis and demonstrated that somatic mutation could increase joint damage in rheumatoid arthritis.
 More recently, his research has included studies to evaluate immune dysfunction in individuals at risk for developing rheumatoid arthritis.
-His Google Scholar H index is 108 with nearly 50,000 citations.
+His Google Scholar H index is 117 with over 60,000 citations.
 Firestein has received the Carol-Nachman Prize for Rheumatology, the Arthritis Foundation Lee C. Howley Sr. Prize for Arthritis Research, the ACR Distinguished Investigator Award, the Jane Wyman Humanitarian Award, and was named a Master of the American College of Rheumatology and a Fellow of the American Association for the Advancement of Science (AAAS).
 He has been elected to the American Society for Clinical Investigation and the Association of American Physicians.
 Dr. Firestein received a Doctor of Science (hc) from University of Glasgow in June 2019.